housamz/php-mysql-admin-panel-generator/README.md

 ### Disclaimer: Always backup your database.

 ## Instructions:
+***Note: You need to make sure that you have `php-mysql` package that connects PHP with MySQL, and that you change the `generated` directory permissions to be 777.***
 1- Start by providing your MySQL Server Info, then click Next Step button.
 ![Server info](images/1.png)

 2- The tool will scan the server for available databases and list them in a dropdown menu, select the database that you want and then click "Generate Admin Panel" button
 ![Second Step](images/2.png)

 3- After a few seconds, you'll get a success message, with a link to the newly created admin panel, and a report of all the operations that were done.
 ![Success Message](images/3.png)

 4- Click the link to the admin panel.
 You have to sign in using "admin" as an email and a password.
 ![Sign in](images/4.png)

 ---